Contribute

 Submit a PR - Become an Active Pocket v1 Contributor

-You can become an open-source contributor by submitting contributions to the Pocket protocol specifications or the main v1 Pocket implementation.
+You can become an open-source contributor by submitting contributions to the Pocket protocol specificationsarrow-up-right or the main v1 Pocket implementationarrow-up-right.

-All the issues are documented and tagged on Github, and the "starter task" tag can be used to filter for simpler issues to get you acquainted with the codebase.
+All the issues are documented and tagged on Githubarrow-up-right, and the "starter task" tagarrow-up-right can be used to filter for simpler issues to get you acquainted with the codebase.

-All of these contributions are under the MIT license but may be partially rewarded by the scholarship fund.
+All of these contributions are under the MIT license but may be partially rewarded by the scholarship fundarrow-up-right.
 Larger contributions from repeat contributors will be evaluated by the DAO through separate proposals.

 In addition to contributing to the future of Web3, you will also get mentorship and experience by working with the core Pocket team, as well as present and discuss your work in our weekly contributor hours.

-Check out the #v1-research and #v1-dev channels in Discord to connect with the team.
+Check out the #v1-researcharrow-up-right and #v1-devarrow-up-right channels in Discord to connect with the team.

 Last updated